beamable/UnrealSDK/Docs/docs/Samples/Unreal SDK - Hathora Demo.md

 To test this out with two players (this is max players for this sample):

-1. Set your `Multiplayer Options -> NetMode` to `Play as Standalone` and your `Multiplayer Options -> Number of Players` to `2`.
+1. Set your `Multiplayer Options -> NetMode` to `Play as Client` and your `Multiplayer Options -> Number of Players` to `2`.
-2. Sign into different accounts.
+2. Sign into different accounts in each PIE instance.
-3. Hit the `Solo Queue` button instead of the Training one.
+3. Hit the `Solo Queue` button instead of the `Training` one in both PIE instances.
-4. Wait for a bit and you'll be matched with yourself.
+4. Wait for a bit and both PIE instances will be matched against each other.

 #### What can you do with this sample?
 **This sample is NOT a template you can start your own repository from.**